- April 4, 2023

 - Broken neck or back.

-To prove negligence, your construction accident lawyer will have to prove 4 elements in your lawsuit.
-These include:
+To prove negligence, your construction accident lawyer will have to prove four elements in your lawsuit.
+These are:

-The defendant owed the plaintiff a legal “duty of care” to ensure that a workplace is safe.
+The defendant owed the plaintiff a legal “duty of care” to ensure a safe workplace.

 A plaintiff must show that the defendant’s actions, or inaction, caused the death of their loved one.

-Damages means that there’s a monetary way of compensating a plaintiff for the loss of their loved one.
+Damages mean that there’s a monetary way of compensating a plaintiff for the loss of their loved one.

 - Lost benefits and wages the deceased might have earned